 A. Current Membership.
-Current Membership refers to everyone who enters into a Terms and Conditions Agreement with Boston Community Cooperatives, Inc., pays a membership fee, and lives in one of the Boston Community Cooperatives, Inc. houses.
+Current Membership refers to everyone who enters into aTerms and Conditions Agreement with Boston Community Cooperatives, Inc., pays a membership fee, and lives in one of the Boston Community Cooperatives, Inc. houses.

 B. Former Membership.
 Former Membership refers to the status of a Member who has moved out of and no longer resides at a Boston Community Cooperatives, Inc. house.
 A person with Former Membership is a Former Member for life, subject to the provisions of these by-laws and procedures established by the Board of Directors.
 Former Members are not eligible to vote.
+Former members may serve in an advisory role to ensure that the corporation acts in accordance with the purposes se forth in Article 2 of the Articles of Organization of the corporation.

 Section 2.
 Current Membership.
-Any person residing in a house of Boston Community Cooperatives, Inc. who also satisfies the applicable requirements for Current Membership shall be considered a Current Member, unless that person's Membership has been revoked by the Board of Directors.
+Any person residing in a house of Boston Community Cooperatives, Inc. who also satisfies the applicable requirements for Current Membership shall be considered a Current Member, unless that person?s Membership has been revoked by the Board of Directors.